 Jaws has always been debated whether it is a horror or a thriller?
 I hope that my analysis will lead you to side on the __________side.
 Right from the start, the use of ‘Jaws’ text font give the film an edge.
 The film opens with the shark’s point of view but the audience doesn’t know that it is a shark, along with the music this is really unsettling.
 From the unknown we move straight to feeling safe, warm and most of all protected by the camp fire scene.
 The film starts with a tranquil scene with young people enjoying themselves on the beach.
 This uses a modern convention of using teenagers at the start of the film as potential victims.
 Spielberg introduces us to two characters.
 The close ups of the two kids show there is a connection between the two teenagers.
 The two teenagers leave the safety of the group and decide to go into the water.
 Spielberg is isolating the two kids leaving the audience cautious.
 Christy is shown to be a beautiful and elegant swimmer.
-The scene is set with the moon shimmering on the sea and a slightly eerie a buoy is seen floating in the backgroundthe a bell ringing out.
+The scene is set with the moon shimmering on the sea and a slightly eerie, a buoy is seen floating in the background, the a bell ringing out.
 The audience know to be worried when we return to the shark’s point of view looking up at the girl.
 The power of music, representing the shark in its movements, is very important and gives the audience an idea of what is about to happen.
 It also starts quietly and slowly and as the attack occurs gets louder and quicker it almost becomes frenzied.
 The close ups in the attacks really make the audience feel closer and much more scared.
 The shark has yet to be seen so this adds a mystery to the story.
 The first attack is so secret no-one knows that attack happened until the police report punches SHARK ATTACK on the typewriter.

 In the second scene the film centres on the ‘the right thing to do’ question?
 Brody is not sure of the decision of the Mayor and the film takes us to another day on the beach.
 We see lots of different people enjoying themselves and we feel______.
 The audience, watching through the eyes of Chief Brody, are left feeling_______.
 Spielberg uses short shots to build up the tension and a series of red herring, he uses an overweight lady, a dog, young couple and a boy with his Lilo as possible victims.
 Brody is shown as on edge and always panicking when anything related to the water happens.
 The camera again moves to the shark’s P.O.V and the music starts again.
 Spielberg uses the colour ‘yellow’ to depict characters in the movie e.g, yellow t-shirt, yellow hat, yellow lilo.
 This attracts the audience attention.